harshrai96/TreeHMM/README.md

         .\env\Scripts\activate

-### Run the following in the virtual environment to install the package
+### Installation

         pip install treehmm

-## Package Documentation
+# Package Documentation

+This package is based on a R package and is 40% faster than it.

 There are six python files of interest.